splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/config-k8s-for-java.rst

       - Allows you to access the Splunk Distribution of OpenTelemetry Collector Helm Chart
     * - ``environment``
       - ``prd``
-      - Tags data that is sent to Splunk Observability Cloud, allowing you to see the data in Splunk APM.
+      - Tags data that the application sends to Splunk Observability Cloud, allowing you to see the data in Splunk APM.

-When you are finished adding these values, your ``values.yaml`` file should look like this:
+After adding these values, your ``values.yaml`` file should look like the following example:

 .. code-block:: yaml